PeterDrake/drakepedia/libraries/stdlib.md

 ```java
 StdDraw.clear();
 ```
-to clear the window, redraw *everything*, and end each pass with
+to clear the window, redraw *everything*, and then
 ```java
 StdDraw.show();
 ```